AI Chat Ads: Why Claude Stands Firm and ChatGPT Changes

 FAQs

-Anthropic argues that ads in AI chats would undermine user trust, distort incentives, and conflict with how people use Claude—for work, problem-solving, and high-stakes topics.
-In their latest blog post, they clearly lay out their stance.
+The article says Anthropic believes ads in AI chats could undermine user trust, distort incentives, and conflict with how people use assistants for work, problem-solving, and sensitive topics.

-Claude can assist users in researching, comparing, and purchasing products upon request, but the commerce is user-initiated and not advertiser-driven.
+Yes.
+The article says Claude can assist with researching, comparing, and purchasing products when users ask, but that commerce is user-initiated rather than advertiser-driven.

 Comments